Battle for Narva Bridgehead: Narva offensive, 1–4 March

 On 1 March, the newly arrived Soviet 59th Army, supported by the fire of 2500 assault guns and more than 100 tanks, attacked the 214th Infantry Division from the Krivasoo bridgehead twenty kilometres south west of Narva.
 The goal of the attack was the nearest connecting road in Kuremäe village.
 After three days of fierce battle, the Soviet army broke through the defense and advanced towards the highway to Jõhvi.
 The 59th Army encircled the strong points of the 214th Infantry Division, and the Estonian 658th and 659th Eastern Battalions, which continued resisting.
 Lieutenant General Ivan Korvnikov in charge of the Soviet 59th Army delayed the advance, referring to the lack of artillery support and scarcity of manpower.
 This gave time for Frießner to move in all available forces and stop the Soviet advance.
-German losses in these battles were in thousands.
+German losses in these battles were in the thousands.

 A Soviet regiment of the 2nd Rifle Division attempted a surprise assault over Lake Peipus to seize the road along the north shore of the lake on 2 March.
 Up to 500 of them were killed by the 225th Infantry Division, with a large number of weapons, including seven assault guns gained as trophies.
 Units of the 59th Army attacked from the Krivasoo bridgehead on 4 March.